-Where you should place your fight stick
+Where should you place your fight stick?

 Other surfaces could include a coffee table, desk, chair, TV stand, the floor, etc. Make sure the surface is stable.
 You don’t want to break your favorite monitor playing on a desk — trust me, I know.

-Where you should place your hands
+Where should you place your hands?

 Here comes the fun part.
-It’s important to establish good fundamentals and hand placement is key.
+It’s important to establish good fundamentals, and hand placement is key.

-How to grip your joystick
+How to grip your joystick?

 It’s worth noting that there are many different styles of grips to use.
 Here are the most common.

-Wine Glass Grip
+1. Wine Glass Grip

-With your palm facing up, whilst in the wine glass grip, turn your hand 90 degrees to the right so that the right side of your left hand (pinky finger side) is rested firmly on the stick.
+With your palm facing up, while in the wine glass grip, turn your hand 90 degrees to the right so that the right side of your left hand (pinky finger side) is rested firmly on the stick.

 The main advantage of this grip is it allows you to have better control of the joystick, albeit for sacrificing comfort.

-This allows you to move the stick with 4 fingers, instead of three, as with the wine glass method.
+This allows you to move the stick with 4 fingers instead of three, as with the wine glass method.

 The hybrid grip, if mastered, can be very effective.
-Diago Umehara uses this grip when playing and he’s a multiple Evo champion.
+Diago Umehara uses this grip when playing, and he’s a multiple Evo champion.

-What grip do the pros use?
+What grip do the professionals use?

 To help you consider what grip to use, I thought it would be useful to list what the pros use.